Manufacture of wooden houses

 In short, the advantages of building with CLT are:

-• Fast construction, clean site, all-season construction
+• Fast construction, clean site, all-weather construction

 • Architecture with large openings